sammothxc/fierowiki/archived-websites/fierosails.md

 - No claim of authorship, modification, or redistribution rights is made by FieroWiki.

 This is a **preserved, unedited copy** of the original website **fierosails<nolink>.com** as recorded in [The Wayback Machine](https://web.archive.org/web/20190307230721/http://www.fierosails.com/index.html) around 2019, hosted here **for archival and educational purposes only**.

+A full, unedited copy of the archived website can be [downloaded here](https://fierowiki.samwarr.dev/api/public/dl/EvpPN0OJ/website_archives/fierosails_archive.zip) as a .zip file.